Color difference: CMC l:c (1984)

+CMC l:c is designed to be used with D65 and the CIE Supplementary Observer.

 CIE94

-The 1976 definition was extended to address perceptual non-uniformities, while retaining the CIELAB color space, by the introduction of application-specific weights derived from an automotive paint test's tolerance data.
+The CIE 1976 color difference definition was extended to address perceptual non-uniformities, while retaining the CIELAB color space, by the introduction of application-specific parametric weighting factors kL, kC and kH, and functions SL, SC, and SH derived from an automotive paint test's tolerance data.